KOMMERCHESKYY/kommercheskyy/README.md

 I'm a language barrier hater.

-question: - why are u on a safe/spanishsafe server instead of a russian one?
+question: - why are u on a safe/spanishsafe server instead of a russian?

 answer: - I'm bored. + I love meeting new and unusual people. ^_^